 Francesco Molinari (-6).
 301 yards (36th), 71.4% fairways (5th), 63.9% greens in regulation (16th), 39'0" proximity to hole (6th), 61.5 % scrambling (13th), 1.67 putts per GIR (8th).

 Patrick Reed (-6).
 303 yards (30th), 57.1% fairways (47th), 59.7% greens in regulation (30th), proximity to hole 45'6" (54th), 65.5 % scrambling (7th), 1.67 putts per GIR (8th).

 Louis Oosthuizen (-6).
 312 yards (10th), 60.7% fairways (35th), 65.3% greens in regulation (10th), proximity to hole 39'3" (7th), 64.0 % scrambling (9th), 1.77 putts per GIR (25th).

 Tournament Skill Averages:

-So let's take a view from players as to how Quail Hollow course has set up in the past and what specific skills it requires:
+Let's take a view from players as to how the revised Quail Hollow sets up and what skill sets the course favours:

-Path to Victory: Below are the end of round positions for the last 6 winners:
+Path to Victory: Below are the end of round positions for the last 8 Wells Fargo Championship winners: